erossini/FitnessGenesTest/README.md

 - I organize the code in functional folders: for example in `Interfaces` folder you find all interfaces I use in the project; in `Models` folder I collect models across the projects and so on.
 - If there is a function like `ToNumber()`, it is a good example of an `Extensions`
 - If more classes are functions in common, I prefer to create a base class

+### OrderManager
+OrderManager is responsible to read orders from a store and write them.
+I refactored this class like that

+    public class OrderManager<T> where T : OrderFilterBase

+Now you create a new `SmallOrderFilter` or `LargeOrderFilter` inherits from  `OrderFilterBase`: `OrderFilterBase` has all functions to manage orders, the only difference is the number of order you want to filter, as default is 0.
+I'm not sureyou really need this class because there is only a filter on the list of orders but I assumed you need it.